Day 01. Arrive Paro (Altitude 2280 m)

 Drive further to Gangtey. visit Gangtey Gompa.
 Gyaltse Pema Thinley, the grandson and mind reincarnation of Pema Lingpa founded the temple in 1613.
 And Tenzin Legpai Dhendup, the second reincarnation, built the temple.
 The present abbot, Kunzang Pema Namgyal, is the ninth re-incarnation.
 It is a Nyingmapa monastery and is affiliated to other Nyingmapa monasteries including Tamshing in Bumthang.

 Explore Phobjikha valley.
-It is the winter roosting place for the Black-necked Cranes.
+It is the winter roosting place for the Bblack-necked Cranes.
 Overnight at the Guest House.

 Day 07.
 Gangtey – Trongsa – Bumthang (Altitude 2800 m, Distance 188 km, Drive Time 6 hour drives)

 After breakfast, drive to Trongsa.
 Visit Trongsa Dzong, one of the most impressive dzongs in Bhutan.
-It was built in 1644 by Chogyal Minjur Tempa, who was sent by Zhabdrung to unify the eastern Bhutan, and was enlarged at the end of the 17th century by Desi Tenzin Rabgay.
-Trongsa Dzong is the ancestral home of the royal Royal Family and the first two hereditary kings ruled Bhutan from this Dzong.
+It was built in 1644 by Chogyal Minjur Tempa, who was sent by the Zhabdrung to unify the eastern Bhutan, and was enlarged at the end of the 17th century by Desi Tenzin Rabgye.
+Trongsa Dzong is the ancestral home of the present Royal Family and the first two hereditary kings ruled Bhutan from this Dzong.

 Then visit Ta Dzong, an ancient watch tower.
 Recently, it was turned into the Monarchy Museum.
-The chapel inside the Ta Dzong is dedicated to Trongsa Penlop Jigme Namgyal.
-Overnight in Hotel.
+The chapel inside the Ta Dzong is dedicated to Trongsa Penlop Jigme Namgyel.
+Overnight in Hotel

 Day 08.
 Bumthang Sightseeing: (Altitude 2800 m)